Feldenkrais® Method Toronto and Durham Region

 Why do you do regular Feldenkrais® lessons?

-I enjoy swimming and aqua-fit at our local pool, taking walks with my husband and our dog, and spending time with our fabulous daughter.
+I enjoy swimming and aqua-fit at our local pool, taking walks with my husband, and spending time with our fabulous daughter Sarah Denny who is also a Certified Feldenkrais Practitioner in Toronto.

 I also do a Feldenkrais® lesson daily for myself.
 This daily practice has improved my enjoyment of swimming, walking and enjoyment of life.
 I have been able to regain mobility without the fear of falling and without further issues.
 Regular Feldenkrais® lessons help me keep and improve my abilities in these areas of life.
 I notice a difference if I miss my daily Feldenkrais® lesson.
 The stiffness and pain return and it becomes a little more difficult to move.